LizardByte/Sunshine/docs/source/about/guides/linux.rst

 I noticed when the ssh session is disconnected for any reason, ``pulseaudio`` would disconnect.
 This is due to PAM handling sessions.
 When running ``dmesg``, I noticed ``elogind`` would say removed user session.
-In this `Gentoo Forums post <https://forums.gentoo.org/viewtopic-t-1090186-start-0.html>`_, someone had a similar issue with me.
+In this `Gentoo Forums post <https://forums.gentoo.org/viewtopic-t-1090186-start-0.html>`_, someone had a similar issue.
 Starting the X server in the background and exiting out of the console would cause your session to be removed.

 .. caution::